Estimating a Diamond and Diamond Ring’s Value

 We get asked a lot of estimating diamond value is possible.
 The short answer is yes.
 A diamond’s value is determined by its famous 4Cs: carat weight, color, cut, clarity.
 A value of a diamond is determined by an appraiser using these four dimensions while the value of a diamond ring adds the additional element of the quality of the band.

-The other factors of a diamond’s value—color, cut and clarity—can be graded on an established grading system such as that determined by the Gemological Institute of America (GIA) the world’s foremost leading authority on diamonds.
+The other factors of a diamond’s value—color, cut, and clarity—can be graded on an established grading system such as that determined by the Gemological Institute of America (GIA) or the International Gemological Institute (IGI).
 Traditional colorless diamonds are graded on their lack of color, with the most colorless diamonds regarded as the most valuable.
 The stronger the yellow tint of a diamond, the lower its value.

 Diamond clarity looks for the appearance of inclusions, or natural flaws, on the diamond and grades the diamond against a clarity scale.
 Diamonds with fewer inclusions visible under 10x magnification have a higher value while diamonds with inclusions visible to the naked eye have the lowest value.